List of Diary of a Wimpy Kid characters: Lenwood Heath

-Lenwood Heath only appears in The Last Straw.
-He is a rebellious teenager, who was Frank's arch-enemy for about three months before he was sent to military academy.
-This resulted in him becoming a fine young man who works at the movie theater.
-Frank now admires Lenwood, despite the history between the two of them.
-To Greg's horror, Frank decides to sign Greg up for the same military academy that Lenwood attended, leading to Greg taking measures to convince him to change his mind.
-In the Dog Days film, he is portrayed by Tom Stevens and is seen working as a lifeguard at the community pool the Heffleys go to.
+Lenwood Heath is a minor character who debuts in The Last Straw.
+He is a rebellious teenager, who was Frank's arch-enemy for about three months.
+Frank has called the cops on Lenwood about fifty times, according to Greg.
+Lenwood's parents got sick of his act and sent him to a military academy called Spag Union.
+This resulted in him becoming a fine young man who works at the movie theater during spring break, and hopes to move on to West Point following Spag Union.
+Frank is now really impressed with Lenwood despite the history between the two of them.

+Lenwood makes another appearance at the start of the Dog Days film telling Rodrick to not play his music so loud.
+Frank notices Lenwood and has a talk with him about how the latter has changed and how he has been going to Spag Union.
+After Lenwood tells Frank that Spag Union starts at the eighth grade, Frank considers signing Greg up to go there, though he decides not to near the end of the film.

 Taylor Pringle

 Taylor Pringle is a minor character who only appears in the films Diary of a Wimpy Kid: Rodrick Rules and Diary of a Wimpy Kid: Dog Days.
 She is a very rude little girl and is first seen at the end of the opening scene in Rodrick Rules in which during her birthday party at the roller rink, Rodrick embarrasses Greg, prompting Greg to try and tackle him, but he misses and face-plants in Taylor's birthday cake, destroying it.
 As a result of this, Taylor gets angry and she and her friends begin beating up Greg as the intro begins.

 Later in the film, during church, when Rodrick intentionally pulls down the sweater around Greg's waist to reveal the chocolate stain on Greg's pants, Taylor points it out to everyone, mistaking it for poop.

-Then, in Dog Days, when Greg attempts to impress Holly by jumping off the high diving board, he becomes nervous, due to it being very high above the water.
+Then, in Dog Days, when Greg attempts to impress Holly by jumping the high diving board, he becomes nervous, due to it being very high above the water.
 Taylor then comes up behind Greg and states that he is talking to himself, due to being scared.
-When Greg gives Taylor a brush-off that he is not scared and that she would not understand since she is "just a little kid", she pressures him to jump.
-When Greg jumps, he loses his swimsuit on the board, and Taylor chucks it onto a nearby fence to get back at Greg for brushing her off.
+When Greg gives Taylor a brush that he is not scared and that she would not understand since she is "just a little kid", she pressures him to jump.
+When Greg jumps, he loses his swimsuit on the board, and Taylor chucks it onto a nearby fence to get back at Greg for brushing her.
 As a result, Greg is forced to borrow a girl's swimsuit that reads Princess on it until he goes to the fence to retrieve his own swimsuit, and as he does so, he gets taunted by Patty.

 Taylor is portrayed by Dalila Bela.